Peter-Anton/face_detection_recognation/README.md

     ```bash

         pip install opencv-python opencv-python-headless

+4. run the face detection and recognation.ipynb

-4. Run test2.py to start face detection and recognition using your webcam:
+5. Run test2.py to start face detection and recognition using your webcam and the .h5 file that you save:

       ```bash

    python test2.py
+# here is an image to test the mode:

 ![Alt text](https://github.com/Peter-Anton/face_detection_recognation/blob/master/Screenshot%202024-05-12%20at%2011.57.01%E2%80%AFPM.png)